lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 ### 3 - Controller & Routes

 We can start off by adding all CRUD routes in our `config/routes.rb` but do we need them all?
-What four actions are needed for CRUD with APIs? (hint: there is no need to send forms for `EDIT` or `CREATE`, look through the rest of the steps to get all the actions)
+What four actions are needed for CRUD with APIs? (hint: there is no need to send forms for `EDIT` or `CREATE`, look through the rest of the steps to get all the actions.)

 Generate the  `RestaurantsController` with the four API actions - using the rails generator, or creating them manually.

 Namespace the api endpoints properly:  eg: `/api/v1/restaurants` - there's a simple routing command for namespacing.
 You can also use it to specific the format of the request (html or json).

-Since we'll use restaurants endpoints to serve up comments, we won't need a `CommentsController`
+Since we'll use restaurants endpoints to serve up comments, we won't need a `CommentsController`.

 ### 4 - Restaurants Index Page